sathiiii/Fractals-Generator/README.md

 # Fractals-Generator

+My main goal for the project was to somehow generate the fractal colouring scheme similar to the Mandelbrot picture on wikipedia:

-This is the first project for the 2nd year course CO225 (Introduction to Java Programming).
-The aim of the project was to build a GUI application that can plot two of the most popular fractals: Mandelbrot set and the Julia set using inheritance as much as possible.
+I was able to generate two colouring schemes and following are pictures of both Mandelbrot set and the Julia set plotted using those two approaches: